stoeps13/connections-doc/source/admin/install/t_uninstall_drop-databases.md

     1. Log in to the database server with an authorized administrator account.

+        !!! note
-        **Note:** The default administrator account is db2inst1 on AIX® and Linux™, and db2admin on Windows™.
+    The default administrator account is db2inst1 on AIX® and Linux™, and db2admin on Windows™.

     2. Run the following command for Communities: